teo646/axi-renderer/README.md

 # axi-renderer
-render 3d object to 2d draw path.
+render 3d objects to 2d draw path.
+This module is developed for use with Axidraw